-One critical issue is the loss of information arising when the GSMA divides the genome into discrete bins. \\\Two simulation studies have compared the power of the GSMA to the power of 'mega-analysis', based on pooling the raw genotype data from each study.
-Demple and Loesgren (Dempfle and Loesgen, 2004) showed that the power of the GSMA was less than the mega-analysis approaches tested, but they applied the Lander and Kruglyak criteria for genome-wide significance, which is much more stringent than using a Bonferroni multiple testing correction (0.05/#bins).
-Using this appropriate, less stringent, correction, Levinson et al. (2003) showed that the power of the GSMA to detect linkage was actually higher than for the analysis of pooled genotypes.
+One critical issue is the loss of information arising when the GSMA divides the genome into discrete bins.
+Two simulation studies have compared the power of the GSMA to the power of 'mega analysis', based on genotype data from each study.
+Demple and Loesgren19 showed that the power of the GSMA was less than the mega-analysis approaches tested, but they applied the Lander and Kruglyak criteria for genome-wide significance, which is much more stringent than using a Bonferroni multiple testing correction (0.05/#bins).
+Using this appropriate, less stringent, correction, Levinson et al.12, showed that the power of the GSMA to detect linkage was actually higher than for the analysis of pooled genotypes.